The Data Platform Behind 32,000 Advertising Accounts

 For CSMs, I designed client validation flows that mirror their account-management mental model.
 The Validate Client interface presents multi-connector account management for CM360, DV360, Google Ads, and SA360 in a unified view -- allowing CSMs to see all of a client's connected accounts, their status, and any credential issues in one place.
 Account actions (transfer, unlink, add) are contextual to each connector, because different connectors have different requirements, but the interaction pattern is consistent.

 For Data Engineers, I designed template management systems with the depth they need -- scheduling controls (from every 15 minutes to weekly), modification tracking, run history, linked client visibility (showing templates serving 1 to 101+ clients), and status indicators.
 The template list shows 15+ global templates with filtering by status, product, modification date, and frequency.
+The three-level complexity model (L1/L2/L3) informed how much guidance and tooling each connector's template creation flow provides, with the metrics and dimensions library, incompatibility detection, and test function built into the workflow.

 For operational oversight, I designed monitoring dashboards that surface real-time pipeline status: jobs count by status with daily budget/spend/ideal spend charts, a detailed job table with status indicators (active, paused, error, ended), connector-specific views, and notification systems across Slack and email.
 The monitoring view answers the question every operations person asks first: "Is anything broken right now?"